M J Bridge

 In those early days a high imperative was placed on showing a five-

-It has long since been realised that the need for opener to show that five-
+However, it has long since been realised that the need for opener to show that five-

 The priorities have moved towards showing balanced or unbalanced hands and six-